Become a Member

 - Home inspections

 Don’t like the way your company does something?
 Try working with the standards developing organization to enact positive change.

-You as a consumer play a critical role in demanding that products and services meet standards.
+You and other consumers play a critical role in demanding that products and services meet standards.
 Your willingness to buy a product that does or does not meet a standard speaks volumes to the industry.
 Demand compliance with standards and ensure high quality products and services are available for all.

 How do you know products and services meet a standard?

 Testing, inspection, certification – all types of conformity assessment – ensure compliance with standard and a method for you to check.
 Ask for the test report, inspection report, or check for the certification mark.

 Conformity assessment, like testing performed at laboratories, must comply with published standards.
 Your input helps ensure that information produced is helpful, valuable, and easy to understand.